Princeton-Penn-Vents/mfc_io/README.txt

 If an external source, like a function generator is driving the set point, that is read on AIN1 and GND.
 If the computer is generating the setpoint, that is outputted on DAC0 and GND.

+The script will read and write to the labjack at an approximate sample rate.
+To finish a run, type control-c.
+The voltages and teimstamps are saved in a CSV file.

+Note currently saving only occurs at the very end.
+If you want to make long or overnight runs, let me know and I will modify the code.

 TO INSTALL: